 Laura Hines teaches Civil Procedure, Complex Litigation, and Remedies.
 Her scholarship examines the intersection of procedure and tort law, with a particular focus on aggregate litigation.
 Hines’s articles have appeared in the George Washington Law Review, Emory Law Journal, Wake Forest Law Review, Indiana Law Journal, and other leading publications.
 She has consulted or testified as an expert on class certification law in several mass tort class action cases.
 She currently is the director of the Shook, Hardy & Bacon Center for Excellence in Advocacy.
+She was named the Centennial Teaching Professor in 2019.

 Before joining KU, Hines was a litigation associate at the Washington, D.C., offices of Arnold & Porter, and clerked for Chief Justice Donald P. Lay of the United States Court of Appeals for the 8th Circuit.
 She is a graduate of Brown University and the University of Michigan Law School, where she served as a note editor on the Michigan Law Review.